-what is the Kimberly process and why is it important to understand when you plan to buy a diamond?
+What is the Kimberly process and why is diamond tracking important when you plan to buy a diamond?

 In the late 1990s the Sierra Leone and Angola civil wars put the issue of conflict diamonds at the forefront of global consciousness.
-The broader jewellery industry was unfairly demonised as contributing to these conflicts, but nonetheless, the industry as a collective took a firm stand against conflict diamonds by passing a resolution that changed the diamond trade forever.
+The broader jewellery industry was unfairly demonised as contributing to these conflicts, but nonetheless, the industry as a collective took a firm stand against conflict diamonds by passing a resolution that changed the diamond trade forever and introducing diamond tracking.

 The Kimberley Process

 According to the World Diamond Council, today more than 99 percent of the world’s diamonds are from conflict-free sources.
 This is largely due to the fact that the majority of the world’s diamonds are now officially traded under the aforementioned Kimberley Process Certification Scheme.

 Any diamond traded under the mandated Kimberley Process is considered an ethical diamond, and since most of the world’s diamonds come from countries signed up to the process, the likelihood of an Australian buyer coming in contact with a conflict diamond is unlikely compared to 15 years ago.

 The World Diamond Council states, “today 74 governments involved in diamond mining or cutting have enshrined into their national law the Kimberley Process Certification System, and now more than 99% of the world’s diamonds are from conflict-free sources.
 However, even one conflict diamond is one too many.
 The diamond industry continues to work with governments, NGOs and the UN to strengthen the Kimberley Process and the System of Warranties.
 KIMBERLEY PROCESS WEBSITE